kodemore/gata/README.md

 > Note: `@dataclass` decorator is not required when using `serialisable` or `validatable` decorators, as gata automatically converts decorated class into dataclass.

-### Adding metadata to validators
+### Adding schema to validators
-Metadata can be used for more precise validation rules, eg. validating string length and/or format.
+Schema can be used for more precise validation rules, eg. validating string length and/or format.
 Consider the following example:

 ```python